llooker/datablocks-acs/ddl.md

 Use the following DDL statements as a reference and starting point for uploading our datasets into your own DB.

-Note: *Our DDL statments follow redshift syntax.
+Note: *Our DDL statments follow Amazon Redshift Spectrum syntax.
 You may need to adjust data types and other fields as necessary for your dialect.*
+For Redshift you may want to reference the create/copy syntax from here: http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html

 ```
 CREATE external TABLE zcta_distances(